Injection moulding: History

+In 1834 a British patent for the injection moulding of candles was filed by a pewterer called Joseph Morgan.

+In 1846 the British inventor Charles Hancock, a relative of Thomas Hancock, patented an injection moulding machine.

-American inventor John Wesley Hyatt, together with his brother Isaiah, patented the first injection moulding machine in 1872.
+American inventor John Wesley Hyatt, together with his brother Isaiah, patented one of the first injection moulding machines in 1872.
 This machine was relatively simple compared to machines in use today: it worked like a large hypodermic needle, using a plunger to inject plastic through a heated cylinder into a mould.
-The industry progressed slowly over the years, producing products such as collar stays, buttons, and hair combs(generally though, plastics, in its modern definition, are a more recent development c.
+The industry progressed slowly over the years, producing products such as collar stays, buttons, and hair combs (generally though, plastics, in its modern definition, are a more recent development c.
 1950s).

 The German chemists Arthur Eichengrün and Theodore Becker invented the first soluble forms of cellulose acetate in 1903, which was much less flammable than cellulose nitrate.
 It was eventually made available in a powder form from which it was readily injection moulded.
 Arthur Eichengrün developed the first injection moulding press in 1919.
 In 1939, Arthur Eichengrün patented the injection moulding of plasticised cellulose acetate.

 The industry expanded rapidly in the 1940s because World War II created a huge demand for inexpensive, mass-produced products.
 In 1946, American inventor James Watson Hendry built the first screw injection machine, which allowed much more precise control over the speed of injection and the quality of articles produced.
 This machine also allowed material to be mixed before injection, so that coloured or recycled plastic could be added to virgin material and mixed thoroughly before being injected.
 In the 1970s, Hendry went on to develop the first gas-assisted injection moulding process, which permitted the production of complex, hollow articles that cooled quickly.
 This greatly improved design flexibility as well as the strength and finish of manufactured parts while reducing production time, cost, weight and waste.
 By 1979, plastic production overtook steel production, and by 1990, aluminium moulds were widely used in injection moulding.
 Today, screw injection machines account for the vast majority of all injection machines.

 The plastic injection moulding industry has evolved over the years from producing combs and buttons to producing a vast array of products for many industries including automotive, medical, aerospace, consumer products, toys, plumbing, packaging, and construction.